 You seem to be depending on caffeine a little too much, have you noticed?
 Perhaps you don’t have much energy in the morning, or maybe you lose your steam by 2 pm.
 Consuming juices is an excellent way to gain energy without resorting to caffeine.

 Adding more foods with B vitamins to your diet is also one of the many ways we can improve our energy levels without the use of caffeinated drinks.
-You can get these vitamins through leafy greens, citrus fruits, beets, ginger, etc. Drinking juice is a great way to receive B vitamin .
+You can get these vitamins through leafy greens, citrus fruits, beets, ginger, etc. Drinking juice is a great way to receive B vitamins .

-Reset your body through decreasing inflammation
+Reset your body by decreasing inflammation

 The anti-inflammatory properties of juicing can benefit people suffering from an inflammatory condition.
 You will also benefit from eating dark, leafy green vegetables as well as fruits that contain high amounts of vitamin C.